EscoffierZhou/Bayesian-OvR-Multiclass/README.md

 **Machine learning homework by a Sophomore in SDUFE**

-Binary classifier Bayesian in multiclassification mission,(contrast with GussianNB)
+Binary classifier Bayesian in multiclassification mission,(contrast with GaussianNB)

+Accuracy:
+>GaussianNB:0.9600
+>
+>CustomBeyesian:0.9800

 **Dataset:UCI-iris(150 samples)**
 ***